Arousal is all about alertness

 Arousal and sensory processing

-Students with sensory processing differences usually have more difficulty organising, or regulating, their arousal.
+Students with sensory processing differences usually have more difficulty organising, or regulating, their level of alertness.

 Jasper’s story